 - Connect businesses with appropriate resources

-- Maintain strong social media presence and continue to promote business reopening’s
+- Maintain strong and creative social media and online presence to promote the neighborhood and businesses

 - Update and promote the Trail to Treasure map and online resource